jaaron/shades-controller/README.md

    * housing (x1): the main housing for the controller, battery, motor, and solar charge regulator.
 Print with model-on-model support enabled.

+   * housing-lid (x1): a cover for the main housing to make everything neat and tidy.

    * motor-top (x1): a rounded piece to fit between the motor and the top of the housing, this gives the thumbscrews something to push